arthurbortolini95/prompts/job-interview-preparation.md

 # Output Structure

-## 1. Context About the Role
+## 1. Context About the Hiring Company

-- Role title:
+- What the company's business model (in a short concise sentence):
-- Main focus / one-sentence summary of responsibilities:
+- Segment / industry:
-- Key required technologies:
-- Involvement with AI / Cloud / Web3 / Blockchain / Machine Learning:
-- Remote:
-- Latam-friendly:
-- Timezone:
-- Contract type (e.g., contractor, full-time):
-- Payment range (if available):
+- Company size and maturity: (e.g., startup, scale-up, enterprise)
+- Company reputation and how is the company evaluated as a working place by its current and former employees on job board platforms like LinkedIn, Glassdoor, etc (you can consult even Reddit).

 ## 2. Context About the Project